The Trojan Horse Affair - Part 8

 Should we do it?

-I need to help to articulate just to get in the right frame of mind.
+I think it'll help to articulate just to get in the right frame of mind.

 Why should Mark tell us what he knows?